 If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

-Marketing and product development plays a huge part of a company’s growth but sometimes what looks good on paper, doesn’t always fly with consumers.
-Companies are continually trying to innovate by releasing new products every year and for every product that becomes successful, there is always one or more failed products that flop miserably in the marketplace.
+Marketing and product development play a huge part in a company’s growth, but sometimes what looks good on paper doesn’t always fly with consumers.
+Companies are continually trying to innovate by releasing new products every year, and for every product that becomes successful, there is always one or more failed products that flop miserably in the marketplace.

 Ben-Gay is a strong brand because when you hear the word “Ben-Gay”, you immediately think of pain relief cream.
 But that is the problem and the main reason why this aspirin product never lasted.
 People just didn’t like the thought of swallowing anything relating to Ben-Gay.